IBM Cloud Docs

 Learn more

 Private Networks Click Add to identify a new private network for the virtual server.
 If you already added a private network, you can select it from the list.
-For more information, see Configure private network.
+For more information, see Configure a private network subnet.

-Reusing Volume names or VM names in Power Virtual Servers
+Reusing Volume names or VM names in Power Virtual Server

 You can deploy a Power Virtual Server VM by specifying any name.
 If you want to delete that VM and deploy a new VM with the same name, you must allow 1 hour between deleting the original instance and creating a VM by using the same name again.